Polio vaccine: Academic reception

 While Brodie had arguably made the most progress in the pursuit of a poliovirus vaccine, he suffered the most significant career repercussions due to his status as a less widely known researcher.
-Modern researchers recognize that Brodie may well have developed an effective polio vaccine, however the basic science and technology of the time was insufficient to understand and utilize this breakthrough.
-Brodie's work using formalin-inactivated virus would later become the basis for the Salk vaccine, but he would not live to see this success.
+Modern researchers recognize that Brodie may well have developed an effective polio vaccine, but the basic science and technology of the time were insufficient to understand and use this breakthrough.
+Brodie's work using formalin-inactivated virus later became the basis for the Salk vaccine, but he did not live to see this success.
 Brodie was fired from his position within three months of the symposium's publication.
 While he was able to find another laboratory position, he died of a heart attack only three years later at age 36.
-By contrast, Park, who was believed in the community to be reaching senility at this point in his older age, was able to retire from his position with honors prior to his death in 1939.
-Kolmer, already an established and well respected researcher, returned to Temple University as a professor of medicine.
-Kolmer had a very productive career, receiving multiple awards, and publishing countless papers, articles, and textbooks up until his retirement in 1957.
+By contrast, Park, who was believed in the community to be reaching senility at this point in his older age, was able to retire from his position with honors before he died in 1939.
+Kolmer, already an established and well-respected researcher, returned to Temple University as a professor of medicine.
+Kolmer had a very productive career, receiving multiple awards, and publishing countless papers, articles, and textbooks until his retirement in 1957.

 1948

 A breakthrough came in 1948 when a research group headed by John Enders at the Children's Hospital Boston successfully cultivated the poliovirus in human tissue in the laboratory.
 This group had recently successfully grown mumps in cell culture.
 In March 1948, Thomas H. Weller was attempting to grow varicella virus in embryonic lung tissue.
-He had inoculated the planned number of tubes when he noticed that there were a few unused tubes.
+He had inoculated the planned number of tubes when he noticed that a few unused tubes.
 He retrieved a sample of mouse brain infected with poliovirus and added it to the remaining test tubes, on the off chance that the virus might grow.
 The varicella cultures failed to grow, but the polio cultures were successful.
 This development greatly facilitated vaccine research and ultimately allowed for the development of vaccines against polio.
 Enders and his colleagues, Thomas H. Weller and Frederick C. Robbins, were recognized in 1954 for their efforts with a Nobel Prize in Physiology or Medicine.
-Other important advances that led to the development of polio vaccines were: the identification of three poliovirus serotypes (Poliovirus type 1 – PV1, or Mahoney; PV2, Lansing; and PV3, Leon); the finding that prior to paralysis, the virus must be present in the blood; and the demonstration that administration of antibodies in the form of gamma globulin protects against paralytic polio.
+Other important advances that led to the development of polio vaccines included the identification of three poliovirus serotypes (poliovirus type 1 – PV1, or Mahoney; PV2, Lansing; and PV3, Leon), the finding that before paralysis, the virus must be present in the blood, and the demonstration that administration of antibodies in the form of gamma globulin protects against paralytic polio.